rohannanaware/Machine-Learning/Object detection/README.md

 * Setup YOLO by researching on the codes
 * Read up on OpenCV documentation
 * Introduction to computer vision courese Udacity
+* What is a weak learner?
+How does learning process actually happen in tree based techniques?
+What is updated by the learning rate?

 <h3>Important links</h3>